graffititracker/ym4r_gm/README.md

 - Local Search overlay added.
 See above for implementation.
 - GMarker can now be placed by address (in addition to coordinates).
 Some code to geocode the address when the marker is initialized is added
 - Addition of a +center_zoom_on_points_init+ to center and zoom on a group of pixel
-- In JS, addition of methods to GMap2 and GMarkerGroup to center and zoom on a group of points or markers (thanks to Glen Barnes)
+- In JS, addition of methods to google.maps.Map and GMarkerGroup to center and zoom on a group of points or markers (thanks to Glen Barnes)
 - Support for easy setup of fullscreen maps

 ## TODO